HOW HIGH CAN MY 4 WHEEL DRIVE BE LIFTED?

 LIFTING YOUR 4WD

 In VSB 14, It states that your roof height may only be lifted by 2” (or 50mm) from the factory (or standard height) before it needs to go through a lane change test.
 This 50mm is the total combination of body lifts, suspension lifts and bigger tyres.
+Currently NO Vehicle over 3″ may have a lane change test.
+Therefore 3″ lift is the biggest lift in W.A.

 You are also not allowed to fit tyres that are more than 50mm bigger than the factory tyre diameter.
 For a lot of four wheel drives, 31’s are standard tyres, so 33’s are the biggest you can legally fit (or 285’s from 265’s).